eMobility software engineering partner for EV charging systems

 Charger OEMs

-Firmware, OCPP integration, and hardware abstraction for AC and DC charging hardware manufacturers.
-Work on real hardware, not in simulation.
+Firmware, OCPP integration, hardware abstraction, and conformance preparation for AC and DC charging hardware manufacturers.
+Validated on real hardware, tested against real backends.

 CPOs and Backend Providers